AgroDan/agrohacksstuff-content/_posts/2024-08-28-pwntools-tricks-and-examples.md

 ## Alignment

 Sometimes the data you are sending is less than expected for packing and unpacking.
 This doesn't work too well in terms of alignment, especially if each item on the stack is 8 bytes and your payload is only 4.
 The first thing that comes to mind here is in the event that you have a format string exploit point and you want to leak the absolute address in the GOT.
-In this case, you can always left-justify your payload and pack the rest with a known value.
+In this case, you can always left-justify your payload with the `.ljust()` string/bytestring function and pack the rest with null bytes.

 ```python
 payload = (b'%%%d$s' % i + b'AAAA') + p64(absolute_address_of_GOT_entry)